timhjersted/tsorcDownload/readme.txt

 GAME MANUAL:
 --------------------------------------------
-*Read signs in the order you come to them.
+*Read messages in the order you come to them.

 *Read all item tool-tips for hints and game clues, especially mod items.

 *On death, you will drop all your Dark Souls and have one chance to recover them.
 For a more forgiving experience, you can turn this off in the mod's Config options.

-*New dodge roll action with i-frames can be bound to any key via the mod config (default: left alt)
+*New dodge roll action with i-frames can be bound to any key via the mod config (default: left alt, left shift recommended)

 *Want to play multiplayer?
 The map supports up to 4 players.
 Class diversity recommended.
+Only one character can be named Red Cloud.